micwadeski/bustracker/README.md

 ## Roadmap

-* Set up a maze type environment that the pacman or pacmen can navigate through
+* Read the documentation of MapBox further and determine ways to further stylize this project.
+* Pull the data from the City of Chicago rather than Boston to better relate my current job market.
-* Modify the styling to further resemble that 8-bit, arcade game style
+* Make the map style different.
-* Allow Pacman to be controlled by using the direction pad of the keyboard.
-* Create dots that pacman has to eat as he makes it through the maze.
-* At the end of the maze, have the pacman eat cherries, that cause the game to reset to a new, more difficult level.
+* Create an input field that will allow the user to track the current location of a certain bus route.

 ## License Information